Raven-D3v/data-analytics-portfolio/Project/Automation/EventSync/README.md

-# 🧩 System Integration Architecture (SIA): Automated Event Management System
+# EventSync: A System Integration Architecture for Automated Event Workflows

 ## 🚀 Overview